Heywood Hardy Biography | Oil Painting Reproductions

 11-25-1842 Chichester, ENG - 1-16-1933 West Sussex, ENGBack to Artist IndexView Artists Paintings

-In 1909 Heywood Hardy moved to West Sussex and at the age of 83 he painted the first in a series of eight panel paintings depicting religious scenes for the chancel of Clymping Church.
-At the time these panels caused considerable controversy as they depicted Christ walking on the Sussex Downs and local farmland, amidst modern figures, said to be residents from nearby villages.
+In 1909, at the age of 83, Heywood Hardy moved to West Sussex and painted a series of eight-panel paintings depicting religious scenes for Clymping Church.
+At the time these panels caused considerable controversy as they depicted Christ strolling on the Sussex Downs and local farmlands, among present day figures were residents from nearby villages, he used as models.